noteed/multiple-ghc-versions/README.md

 # Multiple GHC versions

-Independently from horizon-haskell, this shows how to build project A with a different GHC version than the default one (the default is ghc928):
+Independently from horizon-haskell, this shows how to build project A and B with a different GHC version than the default one (the default is ghc928):

 ```
-$ cd a
+$ cd a  # or b
 $ nix-build -A binaries --no-out-link --argstr compiler ghc942
 $ nix-build -A binaries --no-out-link --argstr compiler ghc962
 ```

 Building with ghc962 doesn't work.
 (I think template-haskell 2.20 is selected, but language-haskell-extract need `<2.16`.)

+Note: with this change (the `compiler` argument), in `overlay.nix`, we no longer define `haskellPackages` in term of `haskellPackages`, but in term of `haskell.packages."${compiler}"`, and we have to pass all the "overrides", instead of being able to build on top of `old.overrides` with only our current `contents.overrides`.